Third Pregnancy Check-Up - Week 32

 Vaccination for Pregnant Women – Week 25-32

-Whooping Cough Vaccination: Whooping cough can be a serious and potentially life-threatening disease for newborns, especially before they are old enough to be vaccinated themselves.
+Whooping cough can be a serious and potentially life-threatening disease for newborns, especially before they are old enough to be vaccinated themselves.
 Vaccinating pregnant women against whooping cough protects the newborn in the first few months of life.
 Therefore, the Health Authority recommends that pregnant women receive a whooping cough vaccination in the second or third trimester from their general practitioner.

-These vaccinations should be ordered through vacciner.dk.
+This vaccination should be ordered through vacciner.dk.

 Whooping Cough Vaccination for Pregnant Women